-Those who choose the Literary and Linguistic Studies course of study should enjoy intensive reading, working with language, and literary research.
+Those who choose the Philosophy, Literary and Linguistic Studies course of study should enjoy intensive reading, working with language, and literary research.
 Independent literary research is sometimes true "detective work!"
 Students will need persistance when learning a foreign language.
 Due to the interdisciplinary components, students should be interested in interdisciplinary thinking and research.

-RWTH Subject Self Assessment Humanities, Linguistics, and Communication Studies – Confirmation of the completed self assessment must be submitted at the time of enrollment, not application.
+RWTH Subject Self Assessment Humanities, Linguistics, and Communication Studies

 Do you want another glance and other impressions?
 Use our diverse information sources!
 You can find our recommendations in the media library.